-An international approach is applied to the contents and methodology of this Master, as well as to the composition of the faculty.
+An international approach is applied to the contents and methodology of this Master.
 Participants will acquire the theoretical and practical knowledge and professional skills necessary for operating in the context of social innovation and social entrepreneurship for development and growth.
 They will be exposed to international approaches and practices with a view to better understanding their social innovation impacts and the rise of hybrid organizations.
 The Master provides a set of methods and tools for designing innovative solutions within the framework of the SDGs by looking into recent changes and trends in the major economic regions of the world.
 Throughout the course, participants will be supported in the development of a specific project that will constitute their final thesis.
 During the classroom-based period, academics, practitioners and other resource persons will use lectures, case studies, laboratories, group work and practical exercises to strike a balance between theory and practice and to stimulate interaction with the resource persons and among participants.

 The Master prepares students to become leaders in sustainable social innovation endeavors.

 Participants will acquire tools and techniques to anticipate change and respond to complex situations in their respective relevant fields.
 A crucial role for social innovators and entrepreneurs in the implementation of the 2030 SDGs is expected in the medium term.
 Government agencies are encouraged to seek out “the best social innovations” in their programmes.
 Entrepreneurs of tomorrow are requested to use their new models to achieve results and scale their services, including public-private partnerships.

 This intensive, year-long Master focuses on social development policies and principles of the future.